kinnera-05/Cricket-LLM/Readme.md

    - A Streamlit dashboard is built for real-time interaction.
    - Users can explore statistics, based on their query.

+## Other Approach:
+We also implemented the solution using a RAG approach, but due to accuracy issues, we opted for an alternative method.
+However, we used the SBERT model for embedding generation, FAISS for efficient storage and retrieval, and Google's LLM for processing the query.

 ## Installation & Usage

 ### **Prerequisites**